parseb/blockchain-developer-bootcamp-final-project/README.md

 3. Player 2 accesses the game page, verifies game parameters and sings agreement.

-4. Players need to indicate they are ready for the game to start.
+4. Players need to indicate they are ready for the game to start. (in-browser identity management - metamask - cookie - devise?)

 5. White starts, each move is signed and stored in the contract (unnecessary overhead ?)